Randall’s Island Park’s Repository

 Randall’s Island Park Alliance staff participate in the nation’s longest-running community science bird project: Audubon’s Christmas Bird Count.
 This information allows researchers and agencies to understand the long-term health and status of bird populations across North America.

-Randall’s Island Park staff and partners in the East River Ichthyological Alliance worked with the public to catch, measure, and release fish during clinics.
+Randall’s Island Park staff and partners from the East River Ichthyological Alliance, a community science network of NYC organizations, educators, and anglers studying fish in the East River, worked with the public to catch, measure, and release fish during clinics.
 Data collected from this survey will help build a database of information about fish in the East River.

 Thanks To Our Sponsors